How To Clean Your Dog's Ears

 By Ermolaev Alexander via Shutterstock

 Bugs and parasites of various kinds get in your dog’s ears and cause pain.
 Mites, fleas, ticks even scratching each cause and contribute to ear problems.
+To help combat mites, fleas, and ticks, it can be helpful to spray your dog's bedding with a natural bug spray.
 Sometimes foreign objects found in real grass get in the ear canal causing infection and inflammation.
 Yeast and bacterial growth are common when weather has too much moisture or heat in the environment.
 Both are havens for infections.
 Finally, some dogs have allergies that adds to your dog’s ear distress.

 Your pet relies on you for comfort.
 Untreated ear infections make for a miserable animal.
 The constant pain and itching worsens each day left untreated.
 No matter how they try, dogs cannot fix this problem with scratching and shaking their ears.
 This self-medication often makes the problem worse.
 When you see your dog trying to bring relief, take a moment and check the ear canal.
 Checking is an easy grooming step pet owners should practice weekly.
 It is so important for the health of your animal.

 Many times, initial ear irritation in your dog goes unnoticed.
 If your dog’s ear irritation progresses to a more chronic state, classic symptoms including

 - Discharge from one or both ear canals

 - Hair loss on or around the ear

 Regardless of the type of breed you have, canine ear problems affect each breed.
 If your dog’s ears are longer and low set, ear issues are even more common.
 If you are a pet parent that bathes their dog regularly, make sure you dry the ears to avoid risk of infection.